turingschool/front-end-curriculum/lessons/module-1/css-1.md

 Setting the `box-sizing` property to `border-box` will alter the model so that the `width` and `height` properties include the content, padding and border.
 If we were to set `box-sizing: border-box` on our previous example, our element would be rendered at exactly the `400x200` dimensions we specified.
 Its `padding` and `border` properties would be included within those dimensions, making our content area slightly smaller.

+### CSS Practice Time, the remix!

+Revisit the static page you just made and add the `box sizing` property above to your CSS.
+How does it change what's rendered in the browser?

+***

 ## Document Flow is Important

 The document flow is the model by which elements are rendered by default in the CSS specifications.
 In this model, elements are rendered according to their default display rule.
 In other words, block-level elements are displayed on a new line and inline elements on the same line.
 Everything is stacked in an ordered way from top to bottom.
 The document flow can be modified by CSS through its positioning properties.